-- Patch, grade and fill areas and repair eroded areas as needed. - Repair cracks and voids in concrete surface, as needed. - Remove brushy growth from dam. - Replace stoplogs, and paint sluiceway angle irons, as needed. - Add clay as needed to repair erosion. - Remove debris from plunge pool and culverts.
+- Patch, grade and fill areas and repair eroded areas as needed. - Repair cracks and voids in concrete surfaces of the spillway and sluiceway, as needed. - Remove brushy growth from slopes and crest. - Replace stoplogs, as needed. - Add clay as needed to repair erosion. - Remove debris from plunge pool and culverts. - Weed and re-seed grass cover on crest.